richelbilderbeek/bevy_tdd_book/docs/feedback/feedback_issue_8.md

 I corrected the code: Eduardo is right.
 I wonder why clippy did not fix this, I guess because it is a test function ...

-Color-coding sections seems like a fun idea
+Color-coding sections seems like a fun idea.
+I try it out.

-- [ ] Consider color-coding sections
+- [x] Consider color-coding sections

+I've added it to two sections to see how it feels.

 > 2.3.4
 > I dont like the fact that we just wrote a test that now will fail by